Banking Basics

 This plan also allows you to send money and receive international money transfers, convert currencies at rates that suit your needs and hold money in different currencies in the same account.

-If you are under £300, you will not have to pay for this service.
-However, if you want to keep more money in your account, you will be charged a monthly fee of 0.07% of the amount held.
+If you are under 200 EUR, you will not have to pay for this service.
+However, if you want to keep more money in your account, you will be charged a monthly fee of 1.75% of the amount held and a 0.50 EUR fee per withdrawal.

 In addition, customers with multi-currency accounts account can track the money as it is sent or received.
-However, it is not a full-fledged link.
-On the other hand, you can easily change currencies and use your debit card for expenses.
+You can easily change currencies and use your debit card for expenses.

 One of the drawbacks of a Wise multi-currency account is that it does not provide cashback and overdraft facilities.
 According to Wise, personal account users can carry out direct debit transactions in different currencies.